 These are commonplace in most local pools nowadays and can be a really fun activity to take part in.

-It targets your core muscles and consists of exercises that aim to build strength, endurance, flexibility, balance and range of motion.
+And it targets your core muscles and consists of exercises that aim to build strength, endurance, flexibility, balance, and range of motion.

 But it can also be a great option if you want to strengthen your core but find normal core exercises too painful.

-So if you're finding land-based exercising difficult these two can be great alternatives to help you to stay active.
+So if you're finding land-based exercising difficult, then these two activities can be great alternatives to help you to stay active.